fmcwradar/Microwave_Imaging/README.md

 ## Imaging with FMCW Radar

 For the image generation with the FMCW radar system you have to run two files.
 First, the file `Prepare_Radar_Data.py` and then the file `Imaging_FMCW_Radar.py`.

+`Prepare_Radar_Data.py` computes the range FFT of every measurement and combines them in a matrix.
+This matrix and the corresponding distance vector is saves in two pickle files `spectrum.pkl` and `distance_corrected.pkl`.